ar-io/ar-io-sdk/README.md

 #### `getGateways()`

-Retrieves the registered gateways of the ArIO process.
+Retrieves the registered gateways of the IO process.

 ```typescript
 const io = IO.init();